Mregzer/Kokodi/README.md

 ### To run the application locally, copy the repository,<br> go to the "startup" directory in Explorer and run "run.sh".<br> To stop, run "stop .sh"

 # Endpoints
+### All endpoints except /aurh require an access token!

 ## 1. Authentication/Registration
 ### /api/v1/auth/register